 The Cuban sandwich – such a classic and so American, from what I understand!
 And like many classics, the Cubano Cuban Sandwich sparks heated debate.
 There are those who say the bread makes the sandwich and it’s impossible to have a great one outside of Miami – I disagree.
 I think you will, too, after your first bite of this one!

-I think it’s the citrusy, garlicky pork shoulder and good, sweet ham (you’ll need a cut 1/4 inch thick or so, a slab, not shaved lunch meat) that really makes the sandwich.
+I think it’s the citrusy, garlicky pork shoulder and good, sweet ham (for the ham, you’ll need a cut 1/4 inch thick or so, a slab, not shaved lunch meat) that really makes the sandwich.
 If you don’t have ham in the house, ask your deli to special cut it for you.

 If you’re a purist and don’t have a Cuban bakery nearby, you can make your own bread.
-I’ve had pretty good luck using two types of bread, the little soft deli buns from Aldi (yes, I know!
+But if you’re not into those kinds of heroics, I’ve had pretty good luck using two types of bread, the little soft deli buns from Aldi (yes, I know!
 But it’s true!) or soft (not a hard, French baguette, but the “Italian”) grocery store baguette.
 Around here, they’re packaged up in the bakery department.
 Three Guys from Miami suggest stopping by a Jimmy John’s and picking up a loaf of their bread.*